Campus walkway with banners

 Instructor-Initiated Communication

-• Orientation and review sessions
+• Orientation or review sessions

 • Weekly wrap-up or summary messages